 BILD hilft e.V.
-"Ein Herz für Kinder" (A heart for children)
+"Ein Herz für Kinder" (A Heart For Children)

 BILD hilft e.V.
-"Ein Herz für Kinder" is an internationally active aid oganisation, the focus of which is the most vulnerable members of society - the children.
-Both in Germany and in other countries where children suffer in horrific wars, where children's homes are destroyed by devastating natural disasters, where children cannot receive gualified medical assistance in their own countries.
-BILD hilt e.V.
-"Ein Herz für Kinder" supports generously our emergency help project for children affected by the explosion in the port of Beirut in Lebanon.
+"Ein Herz für Kinder" is an internationally active aid organization, the focus of which is the most vulnerable members of society - the children.
+Both in Germany and in other countries the organization responds where children suffer in horrific wars, where children's homes are destroyed by devastating natural disasters, where children cannot receive qualified medical assistance in their own countries.
+BILD hilft e.V.
+"Ein Herz für Kinder" supports generously our emergency help project for children affected by the explosion in the Port of Beirut in Lebanon.